UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_4/Lab_4.md

 **Step 1:**
 - Click the Save All button on the Standard toolbar and close `strings.xml` tab.
 - With `activity_main.xml` opened and displaying the emulator screen, from the Palette, choose the Common category and then choose the **TextView** widget
-- Drag the **TextView** widget to the centre of the emulator screen until a dashed vertical line identifying the screen’s centre is displayed and drop it onto the top part of the emulator.
+- Drag the **TextView** widget to the center of the emulator screen until a dashed vertical line identifying the screen’s center is displayed and drop it onto the top part of the emulator.
 - In the Attributes Pane click on the vertical bar next to the **text** attribute to open the Pick a Resource dialog.
 - Choose **txtTitle** from the list to name the TextView widget.
 - Press the Ok button.
-- In the **textSize** property, type **48sp** and the press Enter.
+- In the **textSize** property, type **48sp** and then press Enter.
-- Right click on the **TextView** widget and choose Center/Horizontally form the drop down list.
+- Right -click on the **TextView** widget and choose Center/Horizontally form the drop down list.

 <div align=center>